Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Introduction

 \begin{itemize} \item {\bf Formulating the DL antenna power minimax problem and deriving its dual.} We aim to minimize the maximum transmit power over all transmit antennas and formulate the problem with individual signal-to-quantization-plus-interference-and-noise ratio (SQINR) constraints.
 As the main contribution of this paper, we derive the Lagrangian dual of the primal DL OFDM problem, which can be considered as a virtual UL OFDM transmit power minimization problem with uncertain noise covariance matrices.
 This finding extends the previous DL-UL duality under per-antenna power constraints \cite{yu2007transmitter} to the quantized OFDM systems.
 By transforming the DL OFDM problem to a strictly feasible second-order cone program (SOCP), we show that strong duality holds between the primal DL OFDM problem and its associated dual, i.e., the virtual UL OFDM problem in our work.

 \item {\bf Developing an iterative minimax algorithm to provide a feasible solution}.
 Leveraging the strong duality, we develop an iterative algorithm to solve the primal DL OFDM BF problem; we first solve the dual UL OFDM problem for a fixed set of UL noise covariance matrices.
-Then we compute the DL beamformer via linear transformation of the obtained UL solution.
-Using the DL beamformer, we further update the UL noise covariance matrices based on a projected subgradient ascent method.
+We then compute the DL beamformer via linear transformation of the obtained UL solution.
+Using the DL beamformer, we update the UL noise covariance matrices via projected subgradient ascent method.
 Finally, we repeat the steps until the UL noise covariance matrices converge.
-Although the downlink BF problem can be cast to a semidefinite programming problem, the proposed direct iterative updates are in general more efficient and insightful.
+Although the DL BF problem can be cast to a semidefinite programming, the proposed direct iterative updates are in general more efficient and insightful.

-\item {\bf Validating the proposed algorithm through simulation}.
+\item {\bf Validating the proposed algorithm through extensive simulations}.
 Simulation results validate the derived results and algorithm in both wideband and narrowband scenarios.
 The proposed algorithm outperforms approaches that do not impose per-antenna constraints in terms of the maximum antenna transmit power consumption.
-We further show the significant advantages of the proposed algorithm with per-antenna constraints by comparing peak-to-average-power ratio (PAPR) which is a paramount measure for the design of the power amplifiers and other nonlinear electronics in communication systems.
+We further show the significant advantages of the proposed algorithm with per-antenna constraints by comparing peak-to-average-power ratio (PAPR) which is a paramount measure for the design of the power amplifiers and other nonlinear electronics in OFDM communication systems.

 \end{itemize}